 In June 2017, the Reserve Bank of India directed banks to commence proceedings under the Insolvency and Bankruptcy Code, enacted in 2016, in respect of certain corporate borrowers.
 Under the Insolvency and Bankruptcy Code, a resolution plan for these borrowers would be required to be finalized within specified timeframes, failing which the borrowers would go into liquidation.
 The Reserve Bank of India has also specified higher provisions in respect of loans to these borrowers.
-Further, with respect to other identified stressed accounts, banks were required to finalize a resolution plan within six months, failing which banks shall be required to file for insolvency proceedings under the Code.
-In August 2017, the Reserve Bank of India identified additional accounts and directed banks to initiate insolvency resolution process under the provisions of the Insolvency and Bankruptcy Code by December 31, 2017 if a resolution plan where the residual debt is rated investment grade by two external credit rating agencies is not implemented by December 13, 2017.
-Given the limited experience of this framework, there is uncertainty regarding the impact of resolution of these borrowers and whether such resolution will be achieved which may result in higher provisions and credit losses.
+In August 2017, the Reserve Bank of India identified additional accounts and directed banks to initiate an insolvency resolution process under the provisions of the Insolvency and Bankruptcy Code by December 31, 2017 if a resolution plan where the residual debt was rated investment grade by two external credit rating agencies was not implemented by December 13, 2017.
+Further, on February 12, 2018, the Reserve Bank of India issued a revised framework for resolution of stressed assets, which requires commencement of proceedings under the Insolvency and Bankruptcy Code in respect of borrowers where a resolution satisfying specified criteria could not be achieved within a prescribed timeframe.
+Certain borrowers and industry associations representing affected firms filed petitions challenging the Reserve Bank of India's revised framework for resolution of stressed assets dated February 12, 2018 in various High Courts.
+Subsequently, the Reserve Bank of India petitioned the Supreme Court to transfer all such petitions filed before various High Courts to the Supreme Court.
+On September 11, 2018, the Supreme Court, while allowing the Reserve Bank of India's transfer petition, passed an order transferring all such petitions pending before various High Courts to itself and requiring status quo as on that date to be maintained.
+The hearing in this regard is continuing in the Supreme Court and a final decision is awaited.
+Given that the process of resolution of accounts referred under the Insolvency and Bankruptcy Code is still evolving, with periodic amendments being incorporated into the framework as well as litigation and judicial decisions impacting the framework, there is uncertainty regarding the impact of resolution of these borrowers and whether such resolution will be achieved, which may result in higher provisions and credit losses.
 The Reserve Bank of India may identify other corporate borrowers for action under the Insolvency and Bankruptcy Code and may require banks to commence similar proceedings, which may further impact our provisioning and credit loss.